Midwifery

 All our courses are designed around a set of key principles based on engaging you with the world, collaborating with others, challenging you to think in new ways, and providing you with a supportive environment in which you can thrive.

-The course is designed to promote independent lifelong learning, with half of the programme spent in study and half spent on a clinical placement You’ll learn with, from and about students from other health and social care courses.
-This ensures you have a sound basis in midwifery and an understanding of how other professionals contribute to health and social care services.
+The course is designed to promote independent, lifelong learning – with half of the programme spent in study and half on a clinical placement You’ll learn with, from and about students from other health and social care courses.
+These experiences give you both a sound basis in midwifery and an understanding of how other professionals contribute to health and social care services.

 - practice placements